 In my travels along the dustiest of backroads, I’ve encountered the coolest, quirkiest, and genuinely inviting mountain villages across the entire southwest.
 Some of these villages are a little more “touched” by the modernity of big-city culture, but these smatterings of metro-culture don’t overpower the small-town feel; in fact, they make each activity more charming.

-In artistic hubs, like Breckenridge in Colorado, I’ve gone wine-tasting after finishing up a historic gold-panning tour.
-In a town like “Brecks,” it’s easy to find the highest quality in rugged-yet-luxurious cabin rentals—and the off-season will provide plenty of opportunities to snatch up a deal on a room.
+In artistic hubs, like Breckenridge, Colorado, I’ve gone wine-tasting after finishing up a historic gold-panning tour.
+In a town like “Brecks,” it’s easy to find the highest quality in rugged-yet-luxurious cabin rentals — and the off-season will provide plenty of opportunities to snatch up a deal on a room.
 There’s nothing like crashing in a comfortable bed in a quiet, well-furnished room after a night on the “small” town.

 Living in the southwest, I have an especially acute affinity for desert flora and fauna.
-And I’ve always admired the tenacity and specialized adaptation of these species that somehow thrive in some of the harshest conditions on earth.
-My admiration for the staunchly individual people that have made these stark and rugged environments their homes has grown, too: and at no time in my life have I ever empathized with their desire for solitude more.
+And I’ve always admired the tenacity and specialized adaptation of these species, which somehow thrive in some of the harshest conditions on earth.
+My admiration for the staunchly individual people that have made these stark and rugged environments their homes has grown, too, and at no time in my life have I ever empathized with their desire for solitude more.

 The landscapes of salt flats, sand dunes, and rocky mountains do require a specific set of skills to live in, but humans have an amazing ability to adapt to just about anything.
 Without nature’s adaptations against barren landscapes and oppressive heat, however, we humans have developed tools and strategies that have made desert living possible.
 Whenever I plan an extensive solo desert camping trip, I make sure to keep these preparations in mind.